 - Not all solicitation notices are about renewals.
 You could receive a letter at any point during your trademark’s lifetime, regardless of a renewal deadline.
 It may mention a different filing, such as a statement of use or Office action response, but it is still just as important to regard the notice with skepticism and confirm its legitimacy with an attorney before taking any action.

 - Lastly, awareness of trademark scams is crucial.
 Many trademark owners do not know that they are potential targets for fraud, and heightened knowledge of that possibility can help identify a fake notice before it is mistakenly paid.
 This understanding and increased vigilance can help save trademark owners thousands of dollars, money much better spent in growing their business or trademark portfolio.

 Avoiding Trademark Scams

 When in doubt, it is always best to turn to a trademark attorney for clarification when questioning correspondence about your renewals (Learn about our Trademark Renewal Services).
 They are best equipped to research the letter you have received and provide accurate deadline information about any upcoming filings you may have.
-If you have received a solicitation notice regarding your trademark, please reach out to any of the attorneys at Gerben Law Firm for a consultation.
+If you have received a solicitation notice regarding your trademark, please reach out to any of the attorneys at Gerben IP for a consultation.